liviuxyz-ctrl/Financial-DataWarehouse/README.md

 The API is structured around resources representing financial data and commodities.
 It supports operations for retrieving data based on asset identifiers and includes pagination capabilities.

+For easier use, a **Postman collection** is provided.
+You can download it [here](https://github.com/liviuxyz-ctrl/DataWarehouse/blob/master/Financial%20Data%20API.postman_collection.json).

 ## Endpoint Details

 ### Financial Data Endpoints